DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 The room fell silent as the implications sank in.

+"And here," Dr. Chen continued, his excitement building, "the team found the key to the puzzle Dr. Kim had uncovered in the earliest texts.
+The distant, creative **Werdh-anes** were the 'First Father,' the cosmic CEO known as **El**.
+The **Reges** were the warrior-administrators, the 'Storm Gods,' the ambitious middle-managers like **Yahweh**, Baal, and Indra.
+The Gnostic 'Demiurge' wasn't a single being; it was the entire administrative class of the *Reges*."

 Dr. Tyra was the first to speak.
 "You're saying you can trace the actual names back to Proto-Indo-European?"

 "Not just the names," Dr. Chen said, pulling up his etymological charts.
 "The entire power structure.
 The **Werdh-anes** comes from `*werdh-`, meaning 'to grow' or 'to increase'—they were the original architects focused on long-term development.
 When the **Igigi** took over and became **The Reges**, they weren't just changing management—they were changing the entire purpose of the human project."